New York Songlines: 18th Street

 Corner (872 Broadway): Hawes Building houses the Dynasty Deli.

-28: Was Quisqueyana Cigars Cafe; before that a novelty shop, part of a now-vanished novelty district.
+28: Lumber Liquidators was Quisqueyana Cigars Cafe; before that a novelty shop, part of a now-vanished novelty district.

 E